rupamJoshi/star_wars/readme.md

 # Star Wars GraphQL Service

-A Go-based GraphQL service that fetches Star Wars characters from the SWAPI API, allows saving favorite characters to MongoDB, and exposes queries and mutations to access them.
+A Go-based GraphQL service that fetches Star Wars characters from the SWAPI API, allows saving searched character to MongoDB, and exposes queries and mutations to access them.

 ---